Rumyra/blog-rumyra/src/posts/2015-05-12-Compressing-images.md

 - wordpress
 - craft-code
 status: published
+layout: post.html
+image: null
+summary: "I'm currently doing a Wordpress ->Middleman shuffle for our team blog at work."
 ---

 I'm currently doing a <a href="https://wordpress.org/">Wordpress</a> -> <a href="https://middlemanapp.com/">Middleman</a> shuffle for our team blog at work.
 This came from a review of all our infrastructure and where we could do some cost cutting.
 We decided to decommission the Wordpress site, as the content was primarily flat, (just blog posts), and we could host that for free on <a href="https://pages.github.com/">Github pages</a>.